microsoft/msagljs/README.md

 ## Build and test

 If you would like to build and run tests of MSAGL-JS please follow the following guide lines.

-These instructions are for Ubuntu.
-If your operation system is Windows you can install WSL, see https://learn.microsoft.com/en-us/windows/wsl/install.
+These instructions are for Ubuntu, however, if your operation system is Windows you can install WSL and still use Ubuntu: see https://learn.microsoft.com/en-us/windows/wsl/install.

 Install "node" with "npm".

 Install "nvm" as you may need to update the "Node" version.

 Install "yarn".

 Clone the repo directory: git clone https://github.com/microsoft/msagljs.git jagl.

 Change directory to jagl, or wherever you cloned msagljs.

 Run "yarn".
 You might get an error message that the node version is incorrect.
 To mediate this run : nvm install 16.17.0, or other required version.

 To build, run "npm run build".

 To run tests run "nmp run test".

 ## Contributing